Low hanging fruit you shouldn't overlook

-Everyone’s familiar with the old adage, “You can work hard, but to succeed you also have to work smart”.
+Everyone knows the adage, "You can work hard, but to succeed, you must also work smart".
 This sounds great, but how does it apply to school fundraising?
-Unfortunately too many sponsors prefer to take neither approach.
-They’re forever in search of that elusive wonder product that magically sells itself.
-You know, the one that won’t require any work on their part.
-Once they find it, they’ll simply ask their students to go out and make the sales.
-Everyone’s going to want it, so the money will just pour in.
+Unfortunately, too many sponsors prefer to take neither approach.
+They're forever searching for that elusive wonder product that magically sells itself.
+You know, the one that won't require any work on their part.
+Once they find it, they'll ask their students to go out and make the sales.
+Everyone will want it so that the money will pour in.

-But do these super products actually exist?
-Keep in mind, every fundraising company wants you to believe that they’re offering nothing but great products.
-Companies spend big money on promotional advertising and materials trying to convince you that they’re the ones that have your wonder product that will make you lots of money.
+But do these excellent products exist?
+Remember that every fundraising company wants you to believe they offer excellent products.
+Companies spend big money on promotional advertising and materials, trying to convince you that they're the ones that have excellent products that will make you lots of money.

-In reality, even if you’ve found a sensational product to sell, improving your sales outcome still comes down to taking advantage of the following 3 mundane, and often overlooked fundraiser tasks.
+In reality, even if you've found a sensational product to sell, improving your sales outcome still comes down to taking advantage of the following three mundane, often overlooked fundraiser tasks.

 1. Setting a Fundraising Goal

-Many sponsors simply plead with their students to go out and sell as much as they can.
-But if you this approach, how will you know whether you’re successful or not?
+Many sponsors plead with their students to go out and sell as much as possible.
+But with this approach, how will you know whether you're successful?

-Instead, you should already know before your kickoff meeting how much money you need to raise.
-Then based on how many students are in your group, you can easily calculate how many items they’ll need to sell.
+Instead, you should already know how much money you need to raise before your kickoff meeting.
+Then based on how many students are in your group, you can easily calculate how many items they'll need to sell.
 This will give your students a goal to shoot for.
-They’ll also know when they’ve achieved success.
+They'll also know when they've achieved success.

 Determine Your Fundraiser goal